evomassiny/rlox/heap/README.md

 # About heap allocated Objects

-All objects allocated in a block is annotated with a `Header`, we store the type the of the object inside, along with a "mark" flag (used it the GC cycle).
+All objects allocated in a block are annotated with a `Header`, we store the type of the object inside, along with a "mark" flag (used in the GC cycle).

 # Heuristics for "evacuation"